 The program may require current teaching or nursing licensure for admission.
 You will have the ability to upload a copy of your license in GradApply.
 If you will not earn your license prior to the program's application deadline, please inform your processor.

 Checklist Requirements Key

-When you view your checklist online or receive automated emails regarding the status of your application, any item that does not have a date beside it is an application item that is still needed by our office.
+When you view your checklist online or receive automated emails regarding the status of your application, any item that does not have "received" beside it is an application item that is still needed by our office.
 The list below gives a description of the various checklist items.
 This list is for reference only.
 All items listed are not required for every program.